 Authors will receive an invoice right after acceptance of their paper which will not be published before the fee has been paid.

 Prices are subject to change without notice.
 Payments should be made to the invoice of the Croatian Pharmaceutical Society, Masarykova 2, HR-10000 Zagreb, Croatia, through ZAGREBACKA BANKA ZAGREB, Savska 60, Zagreb, Croatia, Account No. 1500268102-840-3206386 SWIFT ZABA HR 2X IBAN HR8923600001101367614 (for payments in €).
 The invoice will be sent to the corresponding author by air mail or e-mail.
 The title and the manuscript code must be stated on the invoice and the bank order.
 The copy of the bank draft should be sent by fax (fax No.: +385 1 48 72 853), or by e-mail (firstname.lastname@example.org) as a scanned document, within 5 days of receipt of the invoice.

 Preliminary communications are brief scientific contributions whose character requires rapid publication without supplying the details necessary to reproduce the described experiments.
-The length is limited to 100 lines (including short summary) but no usual subdivisions are required.
-Maximum of 2 appendices (schemes, figures, tables) are allowed and up to 15 literature citations.
+Maximum of 2 appendices (schemes, figures, tables) are allowed and up to 25 literature citations.

 Review articles are concise and critical surveys of novel accomplishments in the author’s research field.
 They may also contain original theoretical considerations.
 The results and role of the author’s research must be clearly distinguished from the results of the investigators referenced.
 As far as review articles are concerned Acta Pharmaceutica prefers critical reviews written by the authors already distinguished in the respective field.
 Otherwise, the review article should cover the topic of the utmost scientific interest.